-Mondsee is the warmest lake in the Salzkammergut with water temperatures up to 27 °C (81 °F) and offers nice bathing spots.
-At the western end of the seaside promenade, you find Alpenseebad Mondsee that has a small sandy beach, a large grassy area, and a small water park.
+Mondsee is the warmest lake in the Salzkammergut, with water temperatures up to 27 °C (81 °F) and offers nice bathing spots.
+At the western end of the seaside promenade, you find Alpenseebad Mondsee, which has a small sandy beach, a large grassy area, and a small water park.
 This is the best place for “a day on the beach” at Mondsee.
 Arrive early to get a good spot as this place is very popular.
-There are two more public beach areas along the Mondsee, Strandbad Loibichlon on the east side, and the small Schwarzindien on the western shore.
-Many hotels and B&B´s have private access to the lake.
-For the thrill-seekers, you can join different types of water sports around the lake.
+There are two more public beach areas along the Mondsee, Strandbad Loibichlon on the east side and the small Schwarzindien on the western shore.
+In addition, many hotels and B&Bs have private access to the lake.
+For thrill-seekers, you can join different water sports around the lake.

 Cruises and boat rental

-Mondsee is Austria’s 5th largest lake and 2 shipping companies offer cruises on the sea, departing from the small town of Mondsee.
+Mondsee is Austria’s 5th largest lake, and two shipping companies offer cruises on the sea, departing from the small town of Mondsee.
 Cruises and round trips take about 1-2 hours.
 Moreover, cruises are available all year round (as long as there is no ice on the lake).
-The 11-kilometer long lake is 14.2 km² (5.5 mi²) large and among a mountain landscape.
-If you prefer to head out on the lake by yourself, simply rent an electric- or a sailboat at the waterfront.
+The 11-kilometre-long lake is 14.2 km² (5.5 mi²) large and among a mountain landscape.
+If you prefer to head out on the lake by yourself, rent an electric- or a sailboat at the waterfront.

 Hiking and walking

 Austria is well known for its fantastic hiking and walking trails.
-The region around the Mondsee also offers numerous hiking opportunities for everyone starting with leisurely walks to hiking for the fittest.
-150 km of hiking trails, gentle hills, striking mountains, and a marvelous lake panorama.
+The region around the Mondsee also offers numerous hiking opportunities for everyone, from leisurely walks to hiking for the fittest.
+150 km of hiking trails, gentle hills, striking mountains, and a marvellous lake panorama.
 Families, pleasure hikers, mountaineers, and climbing enthusiasts get their money’s worth in the Mondsee-Irrsee region.

 You find most of the accommodation along the lake on the south bank.
 There are several villages around the entire lake.
 At the northeastern shore of the Mondsee, the motorway between Vienna and Salzburg runs close to the lake.
 The Mondsee is just a 20-minute drive from Salzburg on the A1 motorway and is a popular day-trip destination.
-Also to mention is that Mondsee is one of Austria’s last privately owned lakes and for sale for around 16 million euros.
+Also, Mondsee is one of Austria’s last privately owned lakes and is for sale for around 16 million euros.